The U.S. Congress approves bipartisan legislation to strengthen relations with the Maduro regime

 United States House of RepresentativesPhoto © Flickr / NATO

-However, Waltz criticized these measures and emphasized the need to maintain and expand sanctions to minimize the regime's access to resources that could be used to perpetuate the abuse against the Venezuelan population.
+However, Waltz criticized these measures and emphasized the need to maintain and expand the sanctions to minimize the regime's access to resources that could be used to perpetuate abuse against the Venezuelan population.

-State of relations between Venezuela and the United States
+State of Relations Between Venezuela and the United States

 In response, Maduro expelled the U.S. diplomatic staff and closed the Venezuelan embassy in Washington.

-Despite the lack of official diplomacy, there are limited communication channels available to address specific issues, such as the release of American citizens detained in Venezuela or the management of the humanitarian crisis.
+Despite the lack of official diplomacy, there are limited communication channels to address specific issues, such as the release of American citizens detained in Venezuela or the management of the humanitarian crisis.

 The United States continues to recognize the opposition forces as legitimate representatives of the Venezuelan people, even though the interim government was dissolved in 2023.